kylekyle/monitoring/README.md

 # Monitoring

-An simple, efficient, and lightweight library to monitor the DOM for when elements are added, removed, have appeared, disappeared, or are resized.
+A simple, efficient, and lightweight ES module to monitor the DOM for when elements are added, removed, have appeared, have disappeared, or are resized.
 Internally, this library uses the [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver), [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver), and [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) APIs.

 ```javascript
 import monitoring from 'monitoring';